hashicorp/terraform-provider-vsphere/website/docs/r/custom_attribute.html.markdown

 page_title: "VMware vSphere: vsphere_custom_attribute"
 sidebar_current: "docs-vsphere-resource-inventory-custom-attribute"
 description: |-
-  Provides a vSphere custom attribute resource.
+  Provides a VMware vSphere custom attribute resource.
 This can be used to manage custom attributes in vSphere.
 ---

 # vsphere\_custom\_attribute